 Simple English definitions for legal terms

-Read a random definition: Computer Software Protection Act of 1980
+Read a random definition: object of a power

 New York has laws that regulate different types of unsolicited communication.
 For example, it is illegal to send deceptive emails or texts to get someone's personal information.
 Telemarketers must register and follow certain rules, and there is a "Do Not Call Registry" for people who don't want to receive telemarketing calls.
 New York also has laws against false advertising and the dissemination of indecent material to minors.
 Impersonating someone online is also a crime in New York.